AquaJournal

 Critical Frictions

-- Zero monetization strategy limits development capital
+- No monetization model limits long-term development capacity

 Growth Levers